-The PERIODIC type can be further classified as a fast or slow instability.
+The PERIODIC type can be further classified as fast or slow instability.
 Fast instability is a 3 Hz. or faster irregularity of the speed and is usually a jitter.
 Slow periodic instability is below 3 Hz., can be very slow, and is sometimes violent.

-If a fast instability occurs, this is typically the governor responding to engine firings.
-Raising the engine speed increases the frequency of instability and vice versa.
-If this is the case, setting the LEAD switch (SW1) nearest the SPEED adjustment to "OFF" will reduce this tendency.
-In extreme cases, this may not take all the jitter out of the system.
-In this case, turn DTC switch (SW2) to "OFF", to further stabilize the system.
-Switch locations are illustrated in Diagram 1.
+If fast instability occurs, this is typically the governor responding to engine firings.
+Raising the engine speed increases the frequency of instability and vice versa In this case, placing switch C1 in the "OFF" position will reduce the speed control unit's sensitivity to high frequency signals.
+Readjust the GAIN and STABILITY for optimum control.
+Should instability still be present, the removal of E1 to E2 jumper may help stabilize the engine.
+Post locations are illustrated in Diagram 1.
+Again, readjust the GAIN and STABILITY for optimum control.
 Interference from powerful electrical signals can also be the cause.
-Turn off the battery chargers or other electrical equipment to see if the symptom disappears.
+Turn off the battery chargers or other electrical equipment to see if the system instability disappears.

-Slow instability can have several causes.
-First DIP switches 1 and 2 should be turned "ON" in the following order:
+Slow instability can have many causes.
+Adjustment of the GAIN and STABILITY usually cures most situations by matching the speed control unit dynamics.

-FIRST - SW1 SECOND - SW2 THIRD - SW1 & SW2

-Readjust the GAIN and STABILITY, after each change of the DIP switch position.
 If this is unsuccessful, the dead time compensation can be modified.
 Add a capacitor from posts E2 to E3 (negative on E2).
 Post locations are illustrated in Diagram 1.
-Start with 10 mfds and increase until instability is eliminated.
+Start with 10 mfds. and increase until instability is eliminated.
 The control system can also be optimized for best performance by following this procedure.

 If slow instability is unaffected by this procedure, evaluate the fuel system and engine performance.
 Check the fuel system linkage for binding, high friction, or poor linkage.
 Be sure to check linkage during engine operation.
 Also look at the engine fuel system.
-Irregularities with carbuereted or fuel injection systems can change engine power even with a constant throttle setting.
+Irregularities with carburetion or fuel injection systems can change engine power with a constant throttle setting.
 This can result in speed deviations beyond the control of the governor system.
 Adding a small amount of droop can help stabilize the system for troubleshooting.

 NON-PERIODIC instability should respond to the GAIN control.
 If increasing the gain reduces the instability, then the problem is probably with the engine.
-Higher gain allows the governor to respond faster and correct for the disturbance.
+Higher gain allows the governor to respond faster and correct for disturbance.
 Look for engine misfirings, an erratic fuel system, or load changes on the engine generator set voltage regulator.
-If the throttle is slightly erratic, but performance is fast, setting the left side switch (SW1) to OFF will tend to steady the system.
+If the throttle is slightly erratic, but performance is fast, move switch C1 to the "OFF" position.
+This will tend to steady the system.